 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chamberino is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chamberino is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Chamberino who work in teaching (18.87%), management occupations (15.23%), and law enforcement and fire fighting (11.92%).

-A relatively large number of people in Chamberino telecommute to their jobs.
-Overall, about 15.23% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.23% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Chamberino doesn't have a public transportation system that people use for their commute.

-The education level of Chamberino citizens is substantially higher than the typical US community, as 30.49% of adults in Chamberino have at least a bachelor's degree.
+The overall education level of Chamberino citizens is substantially higher than the typical US community, as 30.49% of adults in Chamberino have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Chamberino in 2022 was $23,887, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $95,548 for a family of four.
 However, Chamberino contains both very wealthy and poor people as well.
 Chamberino also has one of the higher rates of people living in poverty in the nation, with 30.42% of its population below the federal poverty line.